Florida executed 19 people last year and Democrats called it a political stunt.

 Stephens told Knight he needed to move out the next morning.

-Knight confessed the murders to a fellow inmate at Broward County Jail – who later took the stand and testified against him.
+Knight confessed to a fellow inmate at Broward County Jail – who later took the stand and testified against him.

 A jury convicted him on two counts of first-degree murder in 2006.